 Make a start by scaling back on how many times you use hair tools a week, or try to style your hair in alternative, heatless ways.
-We love a pretty braid, plaits or ponytail, which you can learn how to do here.
+We love a pretty french braid, plaits or ponytail.

 If you can’t commit to the no heat tool rule, then always ensure you’re using heat defence prior to styling.